ShriyaBhatija/MO-CBO/README.md

 ````
 python main.py --problem mo-cbo1 --exp-set mobo --batch-size 5 --seed 0
 ````
 For more arguments, we refer to *arguments.py*.
-The results of this experiment will be stored in ```` result/mo-cbo1/int_data/mobo/0/````.
+The results of this experiment will be stored in ` result/mo-cbo1/int_data/mobo/0/`.
-For demonstration purposes, we also run this experiment for the problem mo-cbo2, repeating it for both exploration sets named *mobo* (baseline) and *mo-cbo* (ours).
+For demonstration purposes, we run this experiment on the problem mo-cbo2, repeating it for both exploration sets, which are *mobo* (baseline) and *mo-cbo* (ours).
 Note that mo-cbo1 and mo-cbo2 are synthetic structural causal models that were specifically designed for this new type of problem class.
 We visualise the results by running:
 ````
 python visualize/visualize_pf_all.py --problem mo-cbo1 --seed 0
 ````